 The smallest patients require a minute-volume as low as 100ml.
 When considering that the sidestream adapter draws 50ml/min, this means that the ventilator must estimate and compensate for 50% of the tidal volume.

-Any secretion and line obstruction, or sidestream pump wear, has potential for quickly creating a significant estimation error and volume inaccuracy.
+Any secretion and sampling line obstruction, or sidestream pump wear, has potential for quickly creating a significant estimation error and volume inaccuracy.
+Such an error will in turn also affect the calculation of compliance and resistance values, potentially providing wrong feedback to clinicians.
 This carries a safety risk in lung protective ventilation of the smallest and most fragile patients.

 Deadspace from the extra connector can be a significant detractor for use with the smallest babies.
 So called ‘low deadspace’ adapters still add a significant volume, where the smallest patients are concerned.